A Hat in Time: Plot

-Hat Kid ventures across the planet looking for Time Pieces, encountering and befriending many foes that included two rival bird directors DJ Grooves and the Conductor competing for a movie award in a movie studio called Dead Bird Studio and a group of mountain villagers called Nomads infected by a dangerous plague, ultimately befriending them all.
-Hat Kid also outwits a malevolent spirit called the Snatcher into becoming her best friend after he temporarily stole her soul, tricked her into doing his dirty work in Subcon Forest, and attempted to murder Hat Kid.
-The game's DLCs have Hat Kid searching for Time Pieces while working in an ocean liner called the Arctic Cruise owned by the Walrus Captain and under the employ of the Nyakuza crime boss called the Empress in an underground city called Nyakuza Metro, the latter ending with Hat Kid being forced to flee the city after a bounty was placed on her head.
+Hat Kid ventures across the planet looking for Time Pieces, encountering many foes and subsequently befriending them all.
+These include DJ Grooves and the Conductor, two rival bird directors competing for a movie award; the Nomads, a group of mountain villagers infected by a dangerous plague; and the Snatcher, a malevolent spirit who steals her soul to force her to do his bidding and defeat his former lover, the featureless witch Vanessa.
+The game's DLC adds new scenarios in which Hat Kid searches for Time Pieces: in "Seal the Deal", Hat Kid works for the Walrus Captain on the Arctic Cruise ocean liner, while in "Nyakuza Metro", she is pressed into service by the Nyakuza crime boss Empress, who later places a bounty on her head.
+One DLC reveals that the Snatcher and Vanessa were once a prince and princess, but when the princess thought the prince was cheating on her as a result of a misunderstanding, she imprisoned the prince.
+Over time, they turned into corrupted beings; the prince became the Snatcher and the princess became Vanessa.
 Mustache Girl exploits Hat Kid's absence to break into her ship and steals the collected Time Pieces, using them to turn the planet into a fiery inferno where her word is law.
-Hat Kid confronts her, but Mustache Girl uses the Time Pieces to open a time rift and make herself all-powerful!
+Hat Kid confronts her, but Mustache Girl uses the Time Pieces to open a time rift and make herself all-powerful.

-The enemies Hat Kid has fought come to her aid in battle, some sacrificing themselves so that Hat Kid can use their dropped Heart Pons (the healing collectible) to power herself up.
+The enemies Hat Kid has fought come to her aid in battle, some sacrificing themselves so that Hat Kid can use their dropped Heart Pon healing collectibles to power herself up.
 Hat Kid finally defeats Mustache Girl and uses the Time Pieces to reset the timeline, restoring the planet to normal and reviving all those who were lost.
-The player can then choose whether Hat Kid should hand over a Time Piece to Mustache Girl (so she'll be able to protect herself from the Mafia and free her town from their control as in the beginning of the game) or not.
+The player can then choose whether Hat Kid ultimately offers a Time Piece to Mustache Girl or not.
 Though her former foes are sad to see her leave, Hat Kid restores the Time Pieces to her vault and resumes her voyage home.
 In a post-credits scene, Hat Kid is shown sleeping in bed surrounded by toys resembling the other characters.